 Trigger point injections can provide relief for chronic muscle knots and trigger points that don’t respond to conservative treatments.
-At Caring Pain Management in Montclair and Metuchen, New Jersey, Jinghui Xie, MD, offers trigger point injections to relieve pain and inflammation associated with trigger points so your muscles can relax and heal.
-To schedule a consultation about trigger point injections and find out if you’re a candidate, call your nearest office or use the online booking tool today.
+At Caring Pain Management in North and Central New Jersey and New York City, Jinghui Xie, MD, offers trigger point injections to relieve pain and inflammation associated with trigger points so your muscles can relax and heal.

 Trigger point injections are a type of injection that combines a small amount of anesthetic and steroid medication to relieve pain and inflammation in a trigger point.

 Trigger points may be called adhesions or knots, which form in muscles when the muscle can’t relax properly.
 This may be due to strenuous workouts, repetitive movements, or overuse injuries.
 Trigger points often cause chronic muscle pain.

 Trigger point injections work by introducing an anesthetic — or numbing solution — directly into the trigger point for immediate pain relief.
 Then the steroid component of the injection is able to take effect and reduce inflammation in the area, allowing the trigger point to heal on its own.

 Trigger points injections may be combined with other therapies, such as soft tissue therapy or electrical stimulation, to help relax the involved muscle, reduce the size of trigger points, and improve the range of motion of the muscle.

 Trigger point injections are used for a variety of conditions and can be used in many locations throughout the body.
 Common reasons to get a trigger point injection include:

 ● Chronic muscle pain● Muscle knots that don’t respond to conservative measures● Pain in the arms, legs, back, or neck● Fibromyalgia● Tension headaches● Migraines● Temporomandibular joint (TMJ) dysfunction